Skip to content

 Dealing With a Claustrophobia-Induced Panic Attack

-In addition, having designated friends or loved ones to reach out to when you are stressed can help keep a calm atmosphere.
-By engaging in these healthy activities you can significantly reduce the risk of panic attacks and severe anxiety when in a potentially anxiety-producing situation.14
+• Have a support system in place: Having designated friends or loved ones to reach out to when you are stressed can help keep a calm atmosphere.

 How to Get Help for Claustrophobia